graphic design in movies

 1st Timeline:

-Beginning of movies starts in the cemeterary where a girl goes to commemorate the author of the book 'The grand Budapest Hotel'.
+The beginning of the movie starts in the cemetery where a girl goes to commemorate the author of the book ‘The Grand Budapest Hotel’.

 2